geki-yaba/FritzBoxPHP/README.md

 # AJAX-based Website example
 Using Phery.js as AJAX framework to poll and update DECT status and present on website.

-* There is one issue(FIXME) in 'www/index.php' that you may help me to solve, please.

-How do you tell PheryResponse to return success or error, so that either 'phery:done'/'phery:always' *or* 'phery:fail' event is triggered and *not* both.

 * If you want to keep SOAP session data during PHP session, see:

 http://stackoverflow.com/questions/13388613